logbyjungle/ReverendTranslated/README.md

 pip install -m requirements.txt # use a venv if you want to python main.py
 ```
-and then enter the site at `localhost:5000`
+And then enter the site at `localhost:5000`

 ## If you instead want to host it for others you have to:
 - make sure you are not under **NAT**